HM4704/ProximaDLTDashboard/README.md

-# Proxima Net Dashboard
+# Proxima DLT Dashboard

-This is a dashboard for the Proxima project.
+This is a dashboard for the Proxima DLT project.